Emergency Room Billing Services in New Mexico

 Every NM payer has specific rules for emergency room claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial emergency room claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial emergency room claims.
 We know their NM specific fee schedules, prior authorization requirements for emergency room procedures, and their appeal timelines when claims are denied.
 99281-99285 has facility-specific documentation guidelines different from outpatient E/M.

-Centennial Care routes emergency room patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes emergency room patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own emergency room authorization and billing rules that we manage.

-Novitas Solutions processes Medicare emergency room claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around critical care time to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare emergency room claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around critical care time to prevent medical necessity denials.

 Denial Prevention for New Mexico Emergency Room